themsaid/ibis/readme.md

 ### Installing ibis-next globally

-Instead, if you prefer to install the composer package globally you can add the `global` option while you are running the `composer require` command:
+If you prefer to install the composer package globally, use the `global` option with the `composer require` command:

 ~~~shell
 composer global require hi-folks/ibis-next
 ~~~

-If you install Ibis Next globally, to launch and run Ibis Next you can use the `ibis-next` like this:
+When Ibis Next is installed globally, you can launch and run it using the `ibis-next` command:

 ~~~shell
 ibis-next list
 ~~~

-## Initializing the ebook
+## Initializing the eBook

-Now you can initialize properly the directory via the `init` command for automatically creating the configuration file, the assets folder, and the content folder (for creating your Markdown files).
+To get started, initialize your project directory using the `init` command.
+This command automatically creates the necessary configuration file, assets folder, and content folder for your Markdown files.

+### Locally Installed Ibis Next

-If you installed Ibis Next locally, to launch the `init` command:
+If you installed Ibis Next locally, launch the `init` command from your project directory:

 ~~~shell
 ./vendor/bin/ibis-next init
 ~~~

+### Globally Installed Ibis Next
-If you installed Ibis Next globally, you can run the `init` command inside an empty directory:
+If you installed Ibis Next globally, run the `init` command inside an empty directory where you want to create your eBook:

 ~~~shell
 ibis-next init
 ~~~

-This will create the following files and directories:
+This will generate the following files and directories:

+- `/assets`
-- /assets
+- `/assets/fonts`
-- /assets/fonts
+- `/assets/cover.jpg`
-- /assets/cover.jpg
+- `/assets/cover-ibis.webp`
-- /assets/theme-light.html
+- `/assets/theme-light.html`
-- /assets/theme-dark.html
+- `/assets/theme-dark.html`
-- /assets/style.css
+- `/assets/style.css`
-- /content
+- `/content`
-- /ibis.php
+- `/ibis.php`

-You may configure your book by editing the `ibis.php` configuration file.
+Configure your eBook by editing the `ibis.php` configuration file.

 ### Setting a specific directory

-If you want to initialize a specific empty directory (not the current one), you can use the `-d` option while you are running the `init` command, for example:
+If you prefer to initialize a different empty directory (not the current one), use the `-d` option with the `init` command.
+For example:

 ~~~shell
 ibis-next init -d ../some-other-directory
 ~~~

-This is helpful for example if you want to install Ibis Next once and you want to create and manage multiple books.
+This is especially useful if you want to install Ibis Next once and manage multiple books in separate directories.

 ## Writing Your eBook

 The `init` command will create sample .md files inside the `content` folder.
 You can explore those files to see how you can write your book.
-This sample content is taken from [Laravel Queues in Action](https://learn-laravel-queues.com) by Mohamed Said.
+This sample content is taken from [Ibis Next: create your eBooks with Markdown](https://github.com/Hi-Folks/ibis-next) by Roberto Butti.

 Inside the `content` directory, you can write multiple `.md` files.
 Ibis uses the headings to divide the book into parts and chapters: